Special Educational Needs and Disability & English as an Additional Language

 9. WHAT ACTIVITIES ARE AVAILABLE FOR CHILDREN WITH SEND, INCLUDING THOSE WITH AN EHC PLAN?

-- Targeted clubs – specific to the child’s needs.
+- Targeted clubs – specific to the child’s needs for example art, chess, board games.

 - Homework club takes place every day during lunchtime and after school.